moazzamalirind/GCD_BugFlowExperiment/README.md

 7. For the Saturday-Sunday-Weekday model, a separate validation folder is available under Contract Price (e.g., GCD_BugFlowExperiment/Months of 2018/March 2018/Contract Price Model/Validation).
 Users should replicate the steps used for the 2-periods code, run the March18_Sat_Validation.gms, and generate all required outputs.
 8. Here, we have outlined the steps to reproduce results for March.
 However, the same steps apply to all months from April to October.
 Once all results are entered into Results Summary.xlsx, you will have a completed Table S1.

+**Figure S8** This figure presents hydrograph estimates from the Saturday-Sunday-Weekday model for August 2018, showing a snapshot with a 0.83 MAF release volume and a zero-offset release scenario.
+1. Move to Graphs.xlsx file available at GCD_BugFlowExperiment/Months of 2018/August 2018/Contract Price Model.
+Hover to worksheet "Hydrograph_H0".
+2. Update only the blue-highlighted cells; the hydrograph will update automatically.
+The value can be obtained by running the code file at GCD_BugFlowExperiment/Months of 2018/August 2018/Contract Price Model/August18_Sat_Sun-Weekday_Model.gms.
+3. At this stage, users should be familiar with running GAMS code in GAMS IDE.
+If not, refer to previous figures and tables for instructions.
+4. After successful simulation, we expect the user to collect outputs from Sat-Sun-Weekday_August.xlsx (GCD_BugFlowExperiment/Months of 2018/August 2018/Contract Price Model/August18_Sat_Sun-Weekday_August.xlsx).
+Move to RStore worksheet.
+Filter the Offset to H1 and tot_vol to V2.
+Copy releases from the Value column.
+5. Paste the copied values in Hydrograph_H0 worksheet within Graphs.xlsx ( GCD_BugFlowExperiment/Months of 2018/August 2018/Contract Price Model/Graphs.xlsx).
+The hydrograph on the right will be updated.
+Extra: Worksheet Hydrograph_H1000 is provided as example of Hydrographs with 1000 CFS offset release.

+**Figure S9**

+**Table S2**
+**Table S3**
+**Table S4**